This article will help you:

 Based on the information in the report, go to the Actions section and do one of two things:

-- Engage: This means that you have reviewed the information that was marked consider and proceeded to move forward with the candidate
+- Engage: This means that you have reviewed the information that was marked consider and intend to hire or place the candidate

-- Pre Adverse Action: This means that you have reviewed the information that was marked consider and decided that you intend not to move forward with the candidate based on that information
+- Pre Adverse Action: This means that you have reviewed the information that was marked consider and decided that you intend not to hire or place the candidate, based on that information

 4. Manage Adverse Actions